 Mental Health Clinic

 The Mental Health Clinic is located on 1599 J St. Bldg.
-109. active duty personnel have first priority.
-Retirees and family members enrolled in TRICARE Prime are guaranteed access to the clinic.
-Those beneficiaries not enrolled in TRICARE Prime will only be seen on a "Space Available" basis.
+109. Only active duty personnel are seen at the on-base Mental Health clinic.

-The Mental Health Clinic provided prevention, evaluation, treatment, consultation, and information regarding mental health issues to active duty personnel and family members on a limited bases.
+The Mental Health Clinic provided prevention, evaluation, treatment, consultation, and information regarding mental health issues to active duty personnel.
 Prevention programs are available to the entire base population.
 Services Offered: The staff consists of psychologists, clinical social workers & mental health technicians.
 The clinic offers individual and group counseling to active duty members.
 Referrals are available for services not provided by this clinic.
 Typical problems helped at our clinic include work stress, anxiety problems (including phobias and panic attacks), depression, divorce or grief management, and crisis management.
 We provide briefings on Stress, Suicide Awareness and other topics.
 Mental health care for dependents is available through TRICARE.
-Contact MH for a current listing of TRICARE approved providers or visit www.triwest.com
+Contact MH for a current listing of TRICARE approved providers or visit www.triwest.com.